avall/AWS-SAA-C03/assets/md/006-DNS-Introduction.md

 ### SOA record
   - **_SOA_** (Start of Authority): contains information about the domain & the DNS server responsible for the domain.
+Provides essential parameters for the zone, including primary name server and administrator email address